cap-js/docs/node.js/best-practices.md

 This ensures that the deployed tool/service/app doesn't receive new vulnerabilities, for example, through updated open source packages, without you being able to apply the necessary tests as prescribed by our security standards.

-:::tip

-We recommend running `npm update` regularly and frequently during development to ensure that you receive the latest fixes.<br>
-Tools like [renovate](https://github.com/renovatebot/renovate) or [GitHub's dependabot](https://docs.github.com/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically) can help you automate this process.
+::: tip Run `npm update` frequently to receive latest fixes regularly Tools like [renovate](https://github.com/renovatebot/renovate) or [GitHub's dependabot](https://docs.github.com/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically) can help you automate this process.

 <div id="renovate-sap" />